africacodeacademy-erp2025/thato-personal-bio-template/index.md

 I’m proudly from **Botswana** a beautiful country full of rich culture and kind people.
 My educational journey began at Tshiamo Primary School and continued through to Botswana Accountancy College, where I studied **Computer Systems Engineering**.

 My interest in technology grew stronger with every challenge and opportunity.
-Supportive mentors, hands-on projects, and a strong desire to create solutions have all helped shape who I am today.
+Supportive mentors, hands-on projects and a strong desire to create solutions have all helped shape who I am today.

 ---